1 FAIRNESS AND SUSTAINABILITY

 2.2 Where do you deliver to?

-Delivery from our Online Shop is only throughout Europe at the moment.
-For orders from the USA and Canada we ask you to please contact our authorized retailers on site – just refer to our list of dealers.
-We’re in the process of expanding our shop network, and subsequently we hope we can soon announce that Ethletic sneakers are also now on the market in Australia and Asia.
-If there is no possibility at present for you to buy our shoes in the country where you live, just contact us at firstname.lastname@example.org – We can usually find a good solution!
+Our Online Shop currently delivers throughout Europe and to the USA.
+For orders from Canada we ask that you please contact our local authorized dealers there directly – See our Store Finder.
+We are in the process of expanding our network of retail partner shops and we hope that as a result you will soon be able to buy Ethletic sneakers in Australia and Asia as well.
+If there is no possibility at present for you to buy our sneakers in your home country, please contact us at email@example.com.
+In many cases we can figure out a solution!

 2.3 I want to return my shoes.
 How does that work?